TEAM FROM GALWAY COMPETES AT THE GO FOR LIFE GAMES 2018 - Galway Bay FM

-A team representing Galway took part in the 2018 Go for Life Games held in DCU last Saturday, 9th June.
+A team representing Galway took part in the 2018 Go for Life Games held in the DCU on Saturday, 9th June.
 They were one of twenty four teams of older people from around the country participating in a day of fun sporting activities.

 The Go for Life Games brings together almost 300 older players from all over Ireland to compete, get active and most importantly to have some fun.
 Now in its seventh year, it has grown to become one of the biggest social sports events for older people in Ireland.